|The value of automation|

 - Lower environment testing

-What is the quality of API documentation? – Look for robust developer documentation with examples in different programming languages.
-The documentation should cover the purpose of the API, the type of data being returned, parameters required for a successful request, and the API endpoints and http methods it supports.
-Thomson Reuters offers dedicated resourses to help your technical staff implement API tools and engage with third parties through the Thomson Reuters developer portal.
+What is the quality of API documentation?
+Look for robust developer documentation with examples in different programming languages.
+The documentation should cover the purpose of the API, the type of data being returned, the parameters required for a successful request, and the API endpoints and http methods it supports.
+Thomson Reuters offers dedicated resources to help your technical staff implement API tools and engage with third parties through the Thomson Reuters developer portal.

-What data is returned from the API? – A “good” API will let developers pull additional info, through lots of variables and different ways of calling.
-Understanding the format and body of data being returned from an API BEFORE you invest time in creating an application around it is essential.
+What data is returned from the API?
+A “good” API will let developers pull additional info, through lots of variables and different ways of calling.
+Understanding the format and body of data being returned from an API before you invest time in creating an application around it is essential.
 Use an API testing application to send test requests and evaluate the data returned.

 A connector is a user-friendly wrapper around an API that allows the underlying service to talk to applications.
 Connectors allow the implementation of APIs without the need for development resources or programming expertise.
 Thomson Reuters partnered with Microsoft to release a GoFileRoom connector within the Microsoft Power Automate ecosystem, enabling GoFileRoom users to automate over 45 (otherwise manual) GoFileRoom actions.
 You can combine these actions together to create automation within your firm processes.